 What was the impetus for starting the Rottet Collection, and how many years was it in development?

-Sandra Sharma: Lauren and her team of architects and designers have been designing furniture for clients for almost three decades.
-Clients and customers often wanted to purchase additional furniture items from hotel projects she had designed, but they weren’t available.
-Lauren eventually decided to start a line to meet the demand for Rottet design pieces.
+Kyle Rottet: Lauren and her team of architects and designers at Rottet Studio have been designing custom furniture, products and casegoods for corporate and hospitality clients for decades.
+Realizing how many hotel guests were calling the design studio to purchase furniture items from the hotel projects that were designed specifically for that project but not available to the public, Lauren eventually decided to start a furniture line that would meet the demand for Rottet design pieces while filling a void in the marketplace that was functional, luxury furniture.

 Your product line is a beautiful mixture of sophisticated and avant-garde design.
 What were the core aesthetic principles or concepts you adhered to when designing the collection?